ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Athol, Mass., F. Model, May 25, 2010

-Indian Skipper has a fairly small range, flying in the northeastern states, around the Great Lakes and north into Canada, but west only to Saskatchewan and Minnesota, and south of Pennsylvania only in the interior mountains (BMNA 2010; Opler and Krizek 1984).
+Indian Skipper has a fairly small range, flying in the northeastern states, around the Great Lakes and north into Canada, but west only to Saskatchewan and Minnesota, and south of Pennsylvania only in the interior mountains (BAMONA 2010; Opler and Krizek 1984).
 There is no southeastern coastal range south of New Jersey.

-Harris described Indian Skipper in 1862 from a female specimen “which was taken in Cambridge in the month of June” (1862: 315).
-The present location of this specimen is unknown (Miller and Brown 1981:37).
-Scudder described the male in the same year.
-Scudder is able to list specimens from quite a number of locations. and says that in the vicinity of Boston, Indian Skipper was “ very common in such localities as Malden, Winchester, Prospect Hill and Turkey Hill, Milton, and Walpole,” as well as being found in Andover, in Springfield and Williamstown, and on Cape Cod (1889: 1644).
-F. H. Sprague took a long series of specimens at Wollaston (Quincy) in June 1878, and says that the date of its first appearance there that year was May 22 (Psyche 1879).
+Harris described Indian Skipper in 1862 from a female specimen “which was taken in Cambridge [Massachusetts] in the month of June” (1862: 315).
+In the Harris Collection at the MCZ today, there is an Indian Skipper specimen labelled "June 1830, Cambridge" (Harris Index).
+It is MCZ Type #26349.
+Scudder described the male, and by 1899 he is able to list specimens from quite a number of locations, saying that in the vicinity of Boston, Indian Skipper was “ very common in such localities as Malden, Winchester, Prospect Hill and Turkey Hill, Milton, and Walpole,” as well as being found in Andover, Springfield and Williamstown, and on Cape Cod (1889: 1644).
+The Denton Brothers collected it in Wellesley in 1896 (MCZ Denton Mount collection).
+F. H. Sprague took a long series of specimens at Wollaston (Quincy) in June 1878, and records the date of its first appearance there that year as May 22 (Sprague 1879).
 Maynard (1886) says “This is one of the most common Skippers.
 Occurs in June on the margins of woodlands...”

 In the 1950's and 1960's, Indian Skipper was found around Acton, and in Littleton, Belmont, Wellesley and Waltham (specimens at Yale Peabody Museum, mostly C. G. Oliver).
-D. W. Winter found Indian Skipper in Millis and Westwood in the 1970's, and E. M. Peters found it on 26 May 1971 in Carlisle ((specimens at Harvard MCZ; Lep.Soc.Seas.Sum and Corrsp., 1959-1981).
+D. W. Winter found Indian Skipper in Millis and Westwood in the 1970's, and E. M. Peters found it on 26 May 1971 in Carlisle (specimens at Harvard MCZ; Lep.Soc.Seas.Sum and Corresp.
+1959-1981).
 Indian Skipper does not appear to be as common in this period as it was in Scudder’s time (Table 2).

 Host Plants and Habitat

-Little Bluestem (Schizachyrium scoparius), Panicum spp, and Festuca spp. (rubra and obtusa). are the most definite and frequently-reported host grasses, with other species likely (Scott 1986; Opler and Krizek 1984).
+Little bluestem (Schizachyrium scoparius), Panicum spp, and Festuca spp. (rubra and obtusa). are the most definite and frequently-reported host grasses, with other species likely (Scott 1986; Opler and Krizek 1984).
 All these are native grasses in Massachusetts.
-The larvae will accept Kentucky Bluegrass in the lab.
-The Connecticut Atlas raised Indian Skipper on Little Bluestem, Kentucky Bluegrass (Poa pratensis), and other Poa species.
-Indian is apparently not as restricted to Little Bluestem as are the “Little Bluestem Trio” of Cobweb, Leonard’s and Dusted.
+The larvae will accept Kentucky bluegrass in the lab.
+The Connecticut Atlas raised Indian Skipper on little bluestem, Kentucky bluegrass (Poa pratensis), and other Poa species.
+Indian is apparently not as restricted to little bluestem as are the “little bluestem trio” of Cobweb, Leonard’s and Dusted.
 For example, R. Godefroi reported Indian Skipper ovipositing on Agrostis spp. in Medford, Massachusetts in June 1987 (Lep Soc.
 Seas.
 Sum.
 1987).
 Being multiphageous could signal adaptability, but research is needed to confirm the precise grass species in use in our area.

 Indian Skipper’s habitat is usually described as “dry, often rocky or sandy grassy fields, right of ways, burn scars, meadows and openings in wooded areas.”
 Most characteristically, it is “a species of dry, generally wooded, usually hilly, countryside found with patches of native grasses, but often on disturbed areas” (NatureServe 2010).
-Walton, in the 1986-90 MAS Atlas, mentions “old fields, abandoned pastures, forest clearings, and powerline cuts.”
+Walton, in the 1986-90 MAS Atlas, mentions “old fields, abandoned pastures, forest clearings, and power line cuts.”

 Relative Abundance Today